 “The issues we have put forward have been minimally addressed.
 We’re not talking bout rejecting all development.
 We’re talking about reasonable approaches for these significant issues, some of which are significant safety issues, that will end go unresolved,” said Brown during the public hearing.

-During his presentation, Brown also accused Commissioner for Mason District Janet Hall of “mischaracterizing, misrepresenting, and demeaning and minimizing the issues that a significant number of the members of this community have laid out in writing and in public forums” at the June 17 Planning Commission meeting when the committee recommended approval of the rezoning request.
+During his presentation, Brown also accused Commissioner for Mason District Janet Hall of “mischaracterizing, misrepresenting, and demeaning and minimizing the issues that a significant number of the members of this community have laid out in writing and in public forums” at the when the committee recommended approval of the rezoning request.

 Haberle described the current county planning process as "strongly biased in favor of developers" and approached the podium to speak already knowing which way the vote would go.